BigBlockDataChain/morbo/README.md

 To fix some error automatically, run `npm run lint-fix` or `yarn lint-fix`.
 Rest of the errors will need to be fixed manually.

+### Starting development server
+To run a server with hot-reloading enabled run `npm run serve`.
+Then open `localhost:1234` in a browser (Chrome or Firefox should be supported fine, others are untested)

 [build-link]: https://api.travis-ci.org/BigBlockDataChain/morbo.svg?branch=master